Mike3rd/mturko_vercel/content/page/toby.md

 (Left 6)

+> Rounding the block, who should appear?
+Toby’s favorite postman—“Over here!”
+With jingling keys and treats to share,
+He never forgot this scruffy Toby bear!

+(Right 7)

+> “Special delivery!” the mailman announced,
+Tossing the biscuit on which Toby pounced,
+Finley sniffed, “Relax, don't have a cow!”
+But Toby just danced— and then took a bow!

+Illustration:
+- Jolly postman in uniform
+- Mailbag with shelter flyer visible

+Interactive Prompt:
+"High-five your pup for good manners!"

+---

+#### Pages 8-9: Postman's Treat

+(Left 8)

 > SNIFF-SNIFF-SNIFF!
 "Chicken!
 This way!"
 Toby dragged them all astray.
-Finley groaned, "We'll never get there!"
+Cheesy crowed, "At this rate, we'll never get there!"
 As Toby ran towards the chicken man's chair.

-(Right 7)
+(Right 9)

-> The Chicken Man flipped a crispy bite,
-"For brave pups who don’t bark or bite!"
-Finley yowled, "This detour’s RUDE!"
-But Toby CRUNCHED in a gratuitous mood.

-or

-> The Chicken Man tossed a drumstick treat,
+> The Chicken Man tossed Toby a treat,
-"For street dogs – take a seat and eat!"
+"For my favorite street dog – take a seat and eat!"
-Finley groaned, "We’ve got MILES TO GO!"
+Finley meowed, "We’ve got BLOCKS TO GO, it's getting dark!"
-But Toby CHOMP-CHOMP-GULPED – "...Yum Yummy Yum.
-Too Slow?"
+Toby CHOMPED-CHOMPED-GULPED – " Let's cut through the park!"

 Illustration:
 - Chicken Man winking, wearing a "BEST BIRD COOK" hat